 Sustainable tourism – the key to Gloucester’s economic future.

-The draft Plan identifies the MidCoast’s competitive advantage and looks to a future which more effectively leverages the region’s natural assets, local character and environmental credentials to promote the MidCoast as a leading provider of nature and adventure-based tourism.
+The Destination Management Plan for MidCoast Council has been approved.
+The Plan provides a framework to guide sustainable tourism development over the next 15 to 20 years.
+It identifies the MidCoast’s competitive advantage and looks to a future which more effectively leverages the region’s natural assets, local character and environmental credentials to promote the MidCoast as a leading provider of nature and adventure-based tourism.

-Click through to see the MidCoast Tourism Destination Management Plan here.
-You can submit comments until 23 August 2017.
+Click through to see the MidCoast Council Destination Management Plan here.

-Your support of our Visitor Economy via membership of Gloucester-Barrington Tops Tourism is essential for the destinational marketing of our beautiful region.
+Your support of our visitor economy via membership of Destination Barrington Coast is essential for the destinational marketing of our beautiful region.
 Marketing opportunities are severely limited without your paid membership.
-There are several membership levels to choose from, and the membership criteria is listed in the Membership Prospectus.
 We invite you to join us.

 Click the links below to download the published reports and see just how impressive this sustainable industry is!

 (NB.
 Following the merger of Gloucester into MidCoast in May 2016, the final tourism report published solely for Gloucester is the 2014 report below.
 The Gloucester 2015 report was never published.)